Doom-Cult-Society/DoomCultSociety/README.md

 The Doom Cult NFT contract autogenerates a .svg image based off of:

-1. How many weeks in did you sacrifice your cultist
+1. How many weeks in did you sacrifice your cultist (disp. top-left of token)
-2. How many living cultists are still remaining
+2. How many living cultists are still remaining (disp. top-right of token)

+Each token's appearance is pseudorandomly generated from the above information.

 In addition, each token describes the highly plausible manner in which your cultist shuffled off this mortal coil.
 As such, a flip-book of these NFTs can be considered an HR-compliant safety manual on how to stay alive in these trying times.

 ### What are the pros and cons of the Doom Cult Society?

 **Pros**

 1. Meet like-minded individuals and trade tips on how to survive the comping apocalypse.
 2. CUL tokens are backed by divine economics: religious fervor drives community engagement!

 **Cons**

 1. Slight risk of being sucked into an apocalyptic death cult

 ### How do I get CUL tokens?